surelogic/flashlight/flashlight-ant/README.txt

 time and date.
 Once the run is loaded you will have to manually prepare the run for querying.
 To do this select the loaded run in the Flashlight Runs view and choose "Prepare" from the context menu (or double-click on the run).

+The Flashlight runtime JAR must be before the instrumented JAR in your classpath In the example Ant script and command line java command above the flashlight-runtime.jar is placed ahead of flserver.jar in the program's classpath.
+This is required, and the program will fail to execute if it is not done.
+Any other JARS your project needs may come in the usual order.
+It is a good idea to always put the flashlight-runtime.jar first.

 #